How to Install Windows 11 on Unsupported PCs: Bypassing System Requirements

 4. Approve the action in the User Account Control dialog.

-5. A Powershell window will open, indicating the ‘Skip TPM Check on Dynamic Update [INSTALLED]’ status.
+5. Wait for the PowerShell window to show ‘Skip TPM Check on Dynamic Update [INSTALLED]’.

 6. Press any key to exit the window.

-7. Press Win key + I to open Windows Settings.
+7. Press the Win key + I to open Windows Settings.

-8. Go to Windows Update and check if the Windows 11 upgrade is available.
+8. Go to Windows Update and check for the Windows 11 upgrade.

-9. If the upgrade isn’t displayed, restart your computer and check again.
+9. If the upgrade isn’t showing, restart your computer and check again.

-1. Press Win key + R to open the Run dialog.
+1. Press Win key + R, type ‘regedit’, and press Enter to open the Registry Editor.

 Opening Windows Registry